engineerliz/ai-coding-research/instructions/add-company-youtube.md

 2. Retrieve all videos from the channel
 3. Categorize videos into long-form (>60 seconds) and shorts (≤60 seconds)
 4. Count recent posts (last 2 months)
+5. Generate a Mermaid bar chart showing posting frequency per month for the last 12 months
-5. Sort videos by view count
+6. Sort videos by view count
-6. Generate summaries from video titles and descriptions
+7. Generate summaries from video titles and descriptions
-7. Create the markdown file at `/Users/liz/dev/cursor-research/ai-companies/{company-name}/youtube.md`
+8. Create the markdown file at `/Users/liz/dev/cursor-research/ai-companies/{company-name}/youtube.md`

 ---